 Upper Ojai, Ventura County

-Most warm climate vineyards have no problem ripening their fruit, the issue is whether they can produce balanced wines.
-Vineyards in warm sites make grapes with too much sugar and too little acidity, and the resulting wines are often awkward.
-However, Roll Ranch is different.
-I don’t know if it’s the magic that vineyard guru Martin Ramirez performs, or whether the Roll site, under the dramatic striated cliffs of mighty Topa Topa Mountain, is fortuitously endowed; but somehow this vineyard produces a singular and exciting syrah every year.
-And we have noticed that as the vineyard ages (first crop was in 1995) it’s producing better and better quality grapes.
-I am particularly thrilled with this 2008, there is a freshness and tension that is riveting.
+Roll Ranch is unusual in my experience.
+Most warm climate vineyards have no problem ripening fruit, the issue is whether they can produce balanced wines.
+Most vineyards in warm sites make grapes with too much sugar and too little acidity, the resulting wines are often awkward.
+I don’t know if it is the magic that vineyard guru Martin Ramirez performs or whether the Roll site, under the dramatic striated cliffs of mighty Topa Topa Mountain is fortuitously endowed, but somehow this vineyard produces a singular and exciting syrah every year.
+And we have noticed that as the vineyard ages (first crop was in 1995) it is producing better and better quality grapes.
+I am particularly thrilled with this 2009, there is a freshness and tension that is riveting.

-The Roll syrahs have always needed some cellar time before they are at their best, and I think drinking them at about 10 years of age is ideal, however this one is quite precocious.
+The Roll syrahs have always needed some cellar time before they are at their best, and I think drinking them at about 10 years of age is about right, however this 2009 is quite precocious now.
 There is a beguiling aroma of crushed raspberries and blackberries with discreet woodsy notes poking through the effusive fruit.
 The flavors are explosive; a rich round attack is followed by very fine textured and soft tannins.
 The flavors linger on the palate and finish with a nice bitter-chocolate quality.
-The other night (11/11/12) Helen and I sat down on the couch after a busy day and had a glass of this beauty and I must say that it’s delicious to drink right now!
+It is delicious now, and will age effortlessly for years to come.